 Child and Dependent Care Costs

-If you paid for the care of a qualifying child or other dependent so that you and your spouse could work, you might qualify for the child and dependent care credit.
+If you paid for the care of a qualifying child or other dependent so that you and your spouse could work or look for work, you might qualify for the child and dependent care credit.

 Tax credits are typically better than tax deductions.
 Whereas deductions reduce your taxable income, credits directly reduce your tax liability.
 So, if you didn’t know about the child and dependent care credit, find out if you qualify now.

 Smoking Cessation Costs